actamu/Cheerios/README.md

 * You know it's fall when these make a return to the market
 * Something to go with your PSL
 * Kind of basic, if you think about it
+* Also, I don't like pumpkin spice soooo......